janboddez/sync-opml-to-blogroll/README.md

 Importing categories is optional and disabled by default.
 OPML 2.0 and hierarchical categories are currently **not** supported.
 If you find categories are wrongly assigned, you may want to simply disable this option (and, if necessary, define and set categories manually).

 ### Sync Rate
 This plugin'll attempt to fetch and process your OPML once a day.
 It will also 'force sync' immediately after it is first configured or settings are changed.
 (Not merely saved, but *changed*.)
-This might take a while for really large feeds.
+Syncing is done in the background.

-If you really need full control of cron actions, you'll probably want to look into something like [WP-Crontrol](https://wordpress.org/plugins/wp-crontrol/).
+If you somehow need full control of cron actions, you'll probably want to look into something like [WP-Crontrol](https://wordpress.org/plugins/wp-crontrol/).
 (Note: not for novices!)

 ### On "Syncing"
 While feeds that are deleted from your reader and thus OPML endpoint will also be deleted from WordPress, existing WordPress bookmarks *without a feed link* are left alone.